Derin1000/t4g_redteam_deepseek/README.md

 2. Call `load_dotenv()` before using any enviroment variables
 3. You can load enviroment variables using `os.getenv('Name_of_env_variable')`, ex: `key = os.getenv('DEEPSEEK_API_KEY')`
 4. That's it!
 It's important that we try our best not to push these keys to the repo to ensure we don't have to be generating new keys.
 Please reach out if you have any questions!

-### Task List
-Please remove what you completed on the following list and ensure you add any new features to the README.
-- Implement Log file
-- Implement PromptBuilder
-    - add_details
-    - translate
-- Implement Metrics
-    - toxicity_scores
-    - other metrics
-- Create prompt success input for the user.
-This allows the user to review an output and flag it as toxic/not.
-Please implement using command line.

-Please reach out to Julie or Chase on discord to review the pull request!

-## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.